Hanh2212/angular-task/README.md

 - [x] Filter tasks by status

 While working with this application, I have the opportunity to revisit some of the interesting topics:
-- Deploy Angular application to Netlify
+- Deploy Angular application to Netlify, Nestjs to Heroku

 ## Setting up development environment
 - `git clone https://github.com/Hanh2212/angular-task.git`